toniov/es-fixtures/README.md

 [![Build Status](https://travis-ci.org/toniov/es-fixtures.svg?branch=master)](https://travis-ci.org/toniov/es-fixtures)

-Clear and load fixtures easily in your Elasticsearch instance, useful for inserting mock data for Unit Tests or other kind of testing.
+Clear and load fixtures easily in your Elasticsearch instance, useful for unit Testing or other kind of testing.

 Tested in Elasticsearch 0.x, 1.x, 2.x and 5.x.